IUD (intrauterine device): Another birth control option

 Dear A European Woman,

 You're probably referring to a method of contraception known in the United States as the intrauterine device, or IUD for short.
 An IUD is a small device that a health care provider inserts into a uterus, through the cervix, as long as a woman isn't pregnant.
 Some IUDs have a coiled shape, which may explain the German translation that you mentioned.
 Others, such as the ones available in the U.S., resemble the letter "T." To answer your question, before the approval of the current generation of IUDs, some women experienced severe complications from certain IUDs.
 The specific devices that caused these problems have since been taken off the market.
 Partly due to its past negative image — and despite its advantages — the IUD is still not as common among women in the U.S. as it is among women living elsewhere, especially in China and Europe.

 Despite these differences, both types of IUDs change the uterine lining to prevent implantation if an egg is fertilized.
 All IUDs also have one or more plastic strings at the base that hang down through the opening of the cervix into the vaginal canal.
 The string(s) need to be checked after each period to be sure that the IUD is in place.
 As such, you may also want to keep an eye on your pads, tampons, or cups to see if the IUD has fallen out.
-Feel for the strings every so often during the first few months after insertion — this is when the IUD is most likely to be expelled.
+Feel for the strings every so often, especially during the first few months after insertion — this is when the IUD is most likely to be expelled.
 If it does come out, contact a health care provider as soon as possible.

 As with any method of birth control, the IUD has its advantages and disadvantages.

 - A high-level of protection: Both types of IUDs are over 99 percent effective over a long period of time.

 - Cost effectiveness: You pay for them once rather than each month or so for years of pregnancy prevention.

 - Allowing for spontaneity: There’s nothing to remember daily and the device is usually not felt by partners during sex.